-TEAN has joined with one of the most prestigious universities in China – Fudan University at the School of Economics – to offer Chinese students currently enrolled at a U.S. university a unique semester in their home country allowing them to stay on track for graduation.
+One of the most prestigious universities in China – Fudan University at the School of Economics – is offering Chinese students currently enrolled at a U.S. university a unique semester in their home country allowing them to stay on track for graduation.
 As the COVID-19 pandemic continues to affect international travel and schooling, this program allows Chinese students unable to return to their U.S. campuses to continue earning credit toward their degree.
 It is also a rare opportunity to attend one of China’s leading learning institutions for a semester.

 Stay on track to graduate without having to worry about visas and travel

 Study at the prestigious Fudan University with the School of Economics in Shanghai

 Available only to visiting Chinese students, classes will be delivered by Fudan faculty in Shanghai during the regular semester

 Benefit from access to TEAN’s Shanghai Resident Director for continued support throughout the semester

 Receive credits on a Fudan University School of Economics transcript with guidance on transferring the credit to your school in the U.S.